Learn

 2. City

 Check for these types of clubs online.
 Once you view their national website and scholarship programs, you can usually input your zip code to find a local chapter to find who to send your applications to and how to get the local club to sponsor you, if needed.
-You can sometimes apply to neighboring town chapters, and most of these clubs/orgs do not require a membership.
+You can sometimes apply to neighboring town chapters, and most of these clubs/organizations do not require a membership.

 • American Legion (military components): Samsung $1,250-10,000 (selection from Girls & Boys State Program Delegates), Legacy up to $20,000, Baseball amount varies, Oratorical $1,500-18,000, Eagle Scout of the Year $2,500-10,000, & Shooting Sports Scholarship $1,000-5,000